vdespa/introduction-to-postman-course/simple-books-api.md

 ### Get a single book ###

-GET /books/:bookId
+GET `/books/:bookId`

-Retrive detailed information about a book.
+Retrieve detailed information about a book.

 ### Submit an order ###

-POST /orders
+POST `/orders`

 Allows you to submit a new order.
 Requires authentication.